ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 3.2.
 U.S. Persons.

 Risks and Limitation of Liability: Important: This paragraph is in addition to the the Risk Disclosure Statement.
 Trading markets are volatile and shift quickly in terms of liquidity, market depth, and trading dynamics.
 You are solely responsible and liable: for any and all trading and non-trading activity on or through the Site and for your wallet on the Site; and, for knowing the true status of any position or contract with any other party on the Site, even if presented incorrectly by the Site at any time.
-You acknowledge and agree: to be fully responsible and liable for your trading and non-trading actions and inactions on or through the Site and all gains and losses sustained from your use of the Site and any of the Services; to be responsible for any negative balance in your wallet(s) on the Site; to be fully responsible and liable for all of your obligations with respect to any financing activities on the Site; and, to be fully responsible for safeguarding access to, and any information provided through, the Site and any of the Services, including, but not limited to, private keys, public keys, key seeds and address details.
+You acknowledge and agree: to be fully responsible and liable for your trading and non-trading actions and inactions on or through the Site and all gains and losses sustained from your use of the Site and any of the Software Services; to be responsible for any negative balance in your wallet(s) on the Site; to be fully responsible and liable for all of your obligations with respect to any financing activities on the Site; and, to be fully responsible for safeguarding access to, and any information provided through, the Site and any of the Software Services, including, but not limited to, private keys, public keys, key seeds and address details.
 There is no guarantee against losses on or through the Site.

-4. Wallet: In order to use ioBanker DEX. you have to create your own brain-key files, passwords, mnemonic phrases and/or private keys.
+4. Wallet: In order to use ioBanker DEX Browser Based Software. you have to create your own brain-key files, passwords, mnemonic phrases and/or private keys on BitShares Blockchain.
 PLEASE KEEP ALL OF THEM SAFE.
 YOU ARE SOLELY RESPONSIBLE FOR ANY LOSS TO YOUR WALLET.
 YOUR WALLET IS NOT ACCESSIBLE BY ioBanker, AND ioBanker WILL NOT KEEP YOUR brain-key FILES, PASSWORDS, MNEMONIC PHRASES AND/OR PRIVATE KEYS.

 5. No Class Proceedings: You and ioBanker agree that any party hereto may bring claims against the others only on an individual basis and not as a plaintiff or class member in any purported class or representative action or proceeding.
 No adjudicator may consolidate or join more than one person’s or party’s claims and may not otherwise preside over any form of a consolidated, representative, or class proceeding.
 Any relief awarded to any one ioBanker user cannot and may not affect any other ioBanker users.

 6. Prohibited Uses: You may not:

-6.1. use the Site or any Services in order to disguise the proceeds of, or to further, any breach of applicable laws or regulations, or to deal in any contraband Digital Tokens, funds, or proceeds;
+6.1. use the Site or any Browser Based Software Services in order to disguise the proceeds of, or to further, any breach of applicable laws or regulations, or to deal in any contraband Blockchain Digital Tokens, funds, or proceeds;

-6.2. trade or obtain financing on or through the Site, or use any Services, with anything other than funds, keys, or Digital Tokens that have been legally obtained by you and that belong to you;
+6.2. trade or obtain financing on or through the Site, or use any Software Services, with anything other than Blockchain funds, keys, or Digital Tokens that have been legally obtained by you and that belong to you;

-6.3. use the Site or any Services to interfere with or subvert the rights or obligations of ioBanker or the rights or obligations of any other Site user or any other third party;
+6.3. use the Site or any Software Services to interfere with or subvert the rights or obligations of ioBanker or the rights or obligations of any other Site user or any other third party;

 6.4. trade using inaccurate information presented by the Site or by ioBanker or take advantage of any technical glitch, malfunction, failure, delay, default, or security breach;

-6.5. use the Site or any Services to engage in conduct that is detrimental to ioBanker or to any other Site user or any other third party;
+6.5. use the Site or any Software Services to engage in conduct that is detrimental to ioBanker or to any other Site user or any other third party;

 6.6. reverse-engineer, decompile, or disassemble any close-sourced or proprietary software running on the Site;

-6.7. attempt to harm ioBanker or any third party through your access to the Site or any Services, except that nothing in this sub-paragraph shall be construed as limiting your free speech rights under applicable law;
+6.7. attempt to harm ioBanker or any third party through your access to the Site or any Software Services, except that nothing in this sub-paragraph shall be construed as limiting your free speech rights under applicable law;

-6.8. where you are a resident or national of a Prohibited Jurisdiction or a U.S. Person, access the Site or any Services using any virtual private network, proxy service, or any other third party service, network, or product with the intent of disguising your IP address or location; or,
+6.8. where you are a resident or national of a Prohibited Jurisdiction or a U.S. Person, access the Site or any Software Services using any virtual private network, proxy service, or any other third party service, network, or product with the intent of disguising your IP address or location; or,

 6.9. violate these Terms of Service.

 Any use as described in this paragraph shall constitute a "Prohibited Use".
 If ioBanker determines that you have engaged in any Prohibited Use, ioBanker may address such Prohibited Use at its discretion.

-7. Anti-Money Laundering and Counter-Terrorist Financing: ioBanker is committed to providing you with safe, compliant, and reputable Services.
+7. Anti-Money Laundering and Counter-Terrorist Financing: ioBanker is committed to providing you with safe, compliant, and reputable Software Services.
 Accordingly, ioBanker insists on a comprehensive and thorough user due diligence process and implementation and ongoing analysis and reporting.
 This includes monitoring of and for suspicious transactions and mandatory reporting to international regulators. ioBanker needs to keep certain information and documentation on file pursuant to applicable law and its contractual relationships, and ioBanker hereby expressly reserves the right to keep such information and documentation.
 This will apply even when you terminate your relationship with ioBanker or abandon your wallet and related applications.

 ioBanker and BitShares Blockchain community reserves the right to refuse service of the Site, or to bar transactions from or to, or terminate any relationship with, any user for any reason (or for no reason) at any time.
 Without limiting the generality of the foregoing, this includes, but is not limited to, anyone from or in jurisdictions that do not meet international AML/CTF standards as set out by the FATF; anyone that is a Politically Exposed Person within the meaning of the FATF’s 40 Recommendations; or, anyone that fails to meet any user due diligence standards, requests, or requirements of ioBanker and BitShares Blockchain community.
 At all times, you may be subject to enhanced user due diligence procedures in your use of the Site and any Service.